cyclus/cyclus.github.com/source/user/tutorial/launch_cyclus.rst

 Backup: Files for Success
 ++++++++++++++++++++++++++

-If your run did not succeed, you can retrieve correct input and output files `here`
+If your run did not succeed, you can retrieve correct input and output files `here
+<https://doi.org/10.5281/zenodo.4289161>`_ This link contains input and
+output files for each of the examples in this tutorial.